-- The Referee must take note of possible failures of the electrical equipment and must annul the last hit registered in the following circumstances: - 1 If a hit made on the guard of the competitor against whom the hit was registered or on the conductive piste causes the apparatus to register a hit; - If a hit properly made by the competitor against whom the hit was registered does not cause the apparatus to register a hit; - If the apparatus fortuitously registers a hit on the side of the competitor against whom the hit was registered, for example, after a beat on the blade, by any movements of his opponent, or as a result of any cause other than a properly made hit; - If the registering of a hit made by the competitor against whom the hit was registered is annulled by a subsequent hit made by his opponent. - 5 Special cases - If a double hit is registered and one hit is valid and the other is not valid (such as a hit made on some surface other than on the opponent (cf. t.93) or a hit made after leaving the piste (cf. t.33ss), only the valid hit is scored. - If a double hit is registered by an established hit and a doubtful hit (failure of the electrical apparatus) the fencer who has made the established hit may choose to accept the double hit or ask to have it annulled.
+- If a hit properly made by the competitor against whom the hit was registered does not cause the apparatus to register a hit; - If the apparatus fortuitously registers a hit on the side of the competitor against whom the hit was registered, for example, after a beat on the blade, by any movements of his

+- opponent, or as a result of any cause other than a properly made hit; - 4 If the registering of a hit made by the competitor against whom the hit was registered is annulled by a subsequent hit made by his opponent. - 5 Special cases - If a double hit is registered and one hit is valid and the other is not valid (such as a hit made on some surface other than on the opponent (cf. t.93) or a hit made after leaving the piste (cf. t.33ss), only the valid hit is scored. - If a double hit is registered by an established hit and a doubtful hit (failure of the electrical apparatus) the fencer who has made the established hit may choose to accept the double hit or ask to have it annulled. - t.95